 What Is Neem Oil For Dogs?

-Various parts of the neem tree have been used by Indians for thousands of years to treat many kinds of ailments.
+Various parts of the neem tree have been used by people in India for thousands of years to treat many kinds of ailments.
 Neem oil can be used to treat many similar ailments in dogs.

-The neem oil is extracted from seed kernels in a similar manner to the way olive oil is extracted from olives.
+The neem oil is extracted from seed kernels, similar to the way olive oil is extracted from olives.
 The kernels are pressed and crushed until the oil is juiced out.
 Pure neem oil is very potent, and it should be diluted before being used to treat dogs.

 What Does Neem Oil Do For Dogs?

 Many flea and tick medicines that you’d pick up from a veterinarian contain chemicals and drugs that are potentially harmful for dogs, especially if dogs ingest the medication by licking it off of their fur.
 Neem oil is not toxic, and it has a bitter, nasty taste that tends to prevent dogs from trying to lick it off.

 Neem oil can also be applied to relieve itchiness due to food allergies, insect bites, some kinds of mange, dry spots, and chaffing.
 It can treat fungal infections, ringworm, and atopic dermatitis, and it tends to work quickly.
-Dog owners report that alopecia due to severe itching generally clears up within a week.
+Dog parents report that alopecia due to severe itching generally clears up within a week.

 Should I Use Neem Oil For My Dog?

-You should consult your veterinarian before using neem oil for your dog.
+You must consult your veterinarian before using neem oil for your dog.
 Some dogs may be sensitive or allergic to it, and if you see the signs of an allergic reaction in your dog, including sneezing, coughing, hives, swelling, difficulty breathing, or other symptoms, you should stop using neem oil right away.

-Some dog owners dilute neem oil with grape seed or olive oil and dab it directly to the places where parasites are most likely to appear, including the head, ears, tail, shoulders, and flanks.
+Some dog parents dilute neem oil with grape seed or olive oil and dab it directly to the places where parasites are most likely to appear, including the head, ears, tail, shoulders, and flanks.
 This can be done every two or three days as a preventative measure to ward off infections and infestations.

 Neem oil can also be mixed in with dog shampoo.
 This is usually done by mixing a teaspoon of neem oil with two tablespoons of shampoo.
 It should only be mixed a few minutes before use, as shampoo will break down the oil in time and make it inactive.

 A neem oil spray can be made with one part neem oil to ten parts warm water.
-You may wish to mix in mild detergent or essential oils to mask the smell.
+You may wish to mix in mild, d0g-safe detergent or essential oils to mask the smell.

 Dogs may rub neem oil off on furniture, carpets, or other surfaces, and while it generally washes off easily, you will probably want to keep your dog off the furniture for a while, as the smell of neem oil is not appealing.
 Allow time for the oil to be absorbed by your dog’s skin before letting them roam where they please.

 Do you use neem oil for your dog?
 Have you seen any benefits?
 Let us know in the comments below!